gko/heart/README.md

-# Heart theme for Bash/ZSH
+# Heart theme for ZSH

 By default theme looks like this: